ledeprogram/courses/foundations/Mapping/mapping geocodable data.md

 Okay, pretty poorly.
 So it goes.
 You'll note it says **Map of name** - Google thinks that the name column holds the address data, instead of the **address** column.
 Sounds like a problem to me, let's change it!
 Go back to **Rows 1** to see your data.

+### Changing the mapped field and Geocoding

 Next to the **address column** you have a little dropdown - select it, then **Change...**, then change the **Type** field to be **Location**.

 You'll note that the **address** column is now highlighted with yellow.
 Google Fusion Tables highlights every field it believes can be geocoded.
 Now let's click back to **Map of name** to make some more changes.

 Under the **Location** field next to the map, change it to **address**.
 Google will geocode your addresses and then do some more mapping.

 Sigh, for some reason Google thinks Tum & Yum is just south of Dayon, Ohio!
-You might have noticed a **% ambiguous** as Google was geocoding the columns - Google isn't exactly sure *which** 917 Columbus Ave we were looking at, so it made a wild guess.
+You might have noticed a **% ambiguous** as Google was geocoding the columns - Google isn't exactly sure *which* 917 Columbus Ave we were looking at, so it made a wild guess.
 A wrong wild guess!
 We need to give it a **hint** to know which one we're looking for.

 From the **File** dropdown, select **Geocode...**.
 Change the **Location column** to be **address**, and then we'll want to set a **Location hint**.
 This helps Google know what general area we're talking about - **New York, NY** should work great.